linubabu/Database-app/README.md

 # Database-app
-enter data into database with client side validation
+enter data into database with client side and server side validation